-On September 8, 2016 we caught a glimpse of the Galapagos Islands as never seen before.
-San Francisco Park in Puerto Ayora on Santa Cruz Island staged the worldwide premier of the most recent Galapagos Documentary on National Geographic Foundation’s, “Galapagos, Islands of Evolution.”
+On September 8, 2016, we caught a glimpse of the Galapagos Islands as never seen before.
+San Francisco Park in Puerto Ayora on Santa Cruz Island staged the worldwide premiere of the most recent Galapagos Documentary on National Geographic Foundation’s, “Galapagos, Islands of Evolution.”
 The 45-minute documentary highlights the rich and spectacularly unique biodiversity that inhabits the Galapagos Islands, placing particular emphasis on the marine life that has made the Wolf and Darwin islands renowned worldwide.

 The spectacular colors and habitats of the Galapagos Marine Reserve and the world-renowned camera crew come together in this Galapagos documentary on National Geographic to create truly stunning images, otherwise hidden to the vast majority of visitors that come to the islands.
 Their magnificent shots of underwater Galapagos bring to life the hammerhead sharks, penguins, marine iguanas and other species that inhabit the area in a beautiful representation of this unique marine life.
 The documentary specifically emphasizes the diverse deep and offshore environments that surround the islands, home to animals such as the whale shark.
 In order to fully unlock the secrets of these dark waters a variety of tools and techniques were used, including a manned submersible known as ‘Deep See,’ 360-degree imaging, scuba and rebreather diving, the Galapagos documentary on National Geographic drop cameras and the satellite tracking of sharks.